 How long after eating gluten do you feel sick?

 Gluten exposure can be timed differently.
 Some people may experience more severe, allergy-like symptoms as soon as they consume gluten.
 Others may have delayed reactions for weeks after being exposed.
-Some celiacs have no reaction at all, and these people are known as asymptomatic or “silent” celiacs.
+Some celiacs do not react at all, and these people are known as asymptomatic or “silent” celiacs.

 The best gluten attack remedy